 Why District PR Manager

-One of those new horizons would be a role of PR manager.
+One of those new horizons would be the role of PR manager.
 I love the fascinating job PR managers were doing for years in my club, and I wanted to do it as well.
-Then I challenged myself again, stepping out of the comfort zone – from club to District.
+Then I challenged myself again, stepping out of my comfort zone – from club to District.
 I want to tell everyone what an amazing place Toastmasters is, what an effective way to develop public speaking and leadership skills and so, so much more!

 Why are you applying to become PR Manager?

 I was thinking of being VPPR in my club after my Presidency, but then I started thinking big and thought – why not?
 District VPPR will be challenging enough, but not an impossible out-of-the-comfort-zone experience.
 And it counts towards DTM which I want to be one day.

 What leadership roles have you had in Toastmasters so far and when did you serve in these roles?

 2020/21 – Club President